tirupathi29/M1_App_ATM/1_Requirements/README.md

 # Requirements
 ## Introduction
 An ATM is an electronic device which allows a bank’s customer to make financial transactions in a public space & check their account balance at any time without the need for a human teller.

-•	The customer is identified by a plastic ATM card with a magnetic stripe or a plastic smartcard with a chip.
+The customer is identified by a plastic ATM card with a magnetic stripe or a plastic smartcard with a chip.

-•	Services available through an ATM
+Services available through an ATM
--	Withdraw cash.
+ *Withdraw cash.
--	Transfer money between accounts.
+ *Transfer money between accounts.
--	Obtain account balance.
+ *Obtain account balance.
--	Make deposits of cash and checks
+ *Make deposits of cash and checks

  ## Research
  Existing System: